bernardoaraujor/rusty-minty/README.md

 Note: you should check the Tx hash on Etherscan to verify whether it was successful.

+Note: you should pin your CID on your local node or some pinning service, otherwise it might disappear in the future.

 ## Test on local Hardhat setup

 You could also test on a local Hardhat setup.